 Suggested Read: 12 Resorts In Idukki That Let You Taste A Piece Of Heaven

 Much famed as the Rainbow Waterfalls, the cascading Keezharkuthu Waterfalls offers surreal views as it gushes down from a height of above 1500 meters.
 Considered to be one of the famous Idukki tourist places, it also happens to be an ideal place for rock climbing and mountaineering.
+This is one of the best places to visit in Idukki.

 Location: Idukki, Kerala 685602